 Peter Leyden from Reinvent interviews Megan Epler Wood as part of the "Future of Sharing" Series.
 In the interview, Epler Wood shared her recommendations for increasing sustainability in the tourism industry while discussing her book, Sustainable Tourism on a Finite Planet.
 She advocates for an international summit meeting to identify existing challenges and think critically about the areas most in need of investment.
 Click here to watch the full interview.

 Why are tourism destinations becoming so crowded and what is being done about it?
 Politico Magazine stated in early 2017, “Amsterdam tries to stem tourist flood and save its soul” and “Barcelona declares war on tourism.”
 The Independent reported on “the death of Venice” in 2015.
 These cities have seen dramatic escalation in visitation that needs attention.
 Global travelers and the industry are taking note.
 Read more here.

 February 17, 2017

-Megan Epler Wood, our Program Director for the International Sustainable Tourism Initiative, blogs about her trip to Colombia, where she attended the Nobel Peace Laureate Summit in Bogota and was honored to share the stage with laureate Leymah Gbowee of Liberia.
+Megan Epler Wood, Founding Director for the International Sustainable Tourism Initiative, blogs about her trip to Colombia, where she attended the Nobel Peace Laureate Summit in Bogota and was honored to share the stage with laureate Leymah Gbowee of Liberia.